ehogan/sense-hat-curriculum/en-GB/making-sense-weather/index.md

 # Step 3: Reading the latest forecast from Met Office DataPoint { .activity}

-Met Office DataPoint provides site-specific weather forecasts.
+Met Office DataPoint provides weather forecasts.
 First we need to set up Met Office DataPoint.
 To use Met Office DataPoint you will need an API key.
 You can find this in `/home/pi/api_key.txt`.

 ## Activity Checklist { .check}